beelectronics-soft/backend/README.md

 # Server tasks
-Beelectronics ecommerce system middleware module: It is in charge of processing user requests when interacting with the client and the responses to queries made by the Middleware.
+Beelectronics ecommerce system backend module: It is in charge of processing user requests when interacting with the client and the responses to queries made by the Middleware.
 Its tasks are distributed in 3 servers:

 ## Server 01
 1. TASK 01: CRUD Products